 After the confrontation at Sailly-Saillisel, the Newfoundland Battalion had been ordered retired to the rear by train, to an encampment at Meaulté.
-There, and later at Camps-en-Amienois - even further behind the lines and where the unit had spent the preceding Christmas period - the 1st Battalion would spend almost the entire remainder of the month.
+There, and later at Camps-en-Amienois - even further behind the lines and where the unit had spent the preceding Christmas period - the Newfoundland unit was to spend almost the entire remainder of that month.

-After Sailly-Saillisel that month of March would be a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near those communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.
+After Sailly-Saillisel the month of March would be a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near those communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.